Generative Assignment Flows for Representing and Learning Joint Distributions of Discrete Data: Introduction

 \subsubsection{Own Prior Work}

-Our approach utilizes \textit{assignment flows} \cite{Astrom:2017ac} whose flow evolves on the product of the relative interiors of the probability simplices $\Delta_{c}$, called \textit{assignment manifold}, one factor for each random variable $y_{i},\;i\in[n]$.
-The restriction to strictly positive discrete distribution with full support enables to turn these domains into elementary statistical manifolds equipped with the Fisher-Rao geometry and the e-connection of information geometry \cite{Amari:2000aa}.
+Our approach utilizes \textit{assignment flows} \cite{Astrom:2017ac} that evolve on the relative interior of the product of $n$ probability simplices $\Delta_{c}$, called \textit{assignment manifold}, one factor for each random variable $y_{i},\;i\in[n]$ conforming to the factorization \eqref{eq:p-alpha-factorized}.
+As summarized in Section \ref{sec:AFs}, the restriction to strictly positive discrete distribution with full support enables to turn these domains into elementary statistical manifolds equipped with the Fisher-Rao geometry and the e-connection of information geometry \cite{Amari:2000aa}.
 The corresponding exponential map and the geodesics can be specified in closed form.

-This paper introduces the following approach to devising a generative model for discrete random variables: Geometric integration of the assignment flow realizes a map which pushes forward a standard reference measure on the tangent space at the barycenter to an extreme point of the (closure) of the assignment manifold.
-By embedding the assignment manifold into the simplex \eqref{def:Delta-N} of all discrete joint distributions using the Segre map, the pushforward measure concentrates on the extreme points and hence represents a more complex \textit{non-factorizing} discrete joint distribution by convex combination of Dirac measures, each of which corresponds to a realization $\alpha\in[c]^{n}$.
-Figure \ref{fig:approach} provides a schematic overview.
+Assignment flows are turned into a generative model for discrete random variables as illustrated by Figure \ref{fig:approach}, which generalizes the toy example \eqref{eq:py1y2} and Figure \ref{fig:Wright-AF}: Geometric integration of the assignment flow realizes a map which pushes forward a standard reference measure on the tangent space at the barycenter to the extreme points of the (closure) of the assignment manifold.
+By embedding the assignment manifold into the simplex \eqref{def:Delta-N} of all discrete joint distributions, the pushforward measure concentrates on the extreme points and hence represents a more complex \textit{non-factorizing} discrete joint distribution by convex combination of Dirac measures.

 Our recent work \cite{Boll:2024aa} characterizes assignment flows as multi-population games and studies multi-game dynamics via the aforementioned embedding approach.
-Results established in this work will be employed in Section \ref{sec:structured_flow_matching}.
+Some results established in this work regarding the embedding map will be employed in Section \ref{sec:structured_flow_matching}.